A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Introduction

 \section{Introduction}

 There is overwhelming evidence that in ultrarelativistic heavy ion collisions a plasma of quarks and gluons (QGP) is created, which evolves in time and disintegrates at the end of its lifetime into hadrons.
 The multiplicity of light and strange hadrons is well described by statistical model calculations \cite{Andronic:2017pug}.
 The consequence of this observation is that light and strange hadrons cannot provide direct information about the time evolution of the QGP from its creation to hadronization.
 To study this time evolution and to get insight into the early phase of the heavy ion collision one has to focus on probes which do not come to equilibrium with the expanding QGP.
-They include electromagnetic probes, jets as well as hadrons which contain heavy quarks.
+They include electromagnetic probes, jets as well as hadrons, which contain heavy quarks.

-Among these probes, especially the hidden heavy flavour meson $J/\psi$, composed of a $c$ and a $\bar c$, quark has recently gained a lot of interest.
-This is due to two experimental results, which came as a surprise. \begin{itemize} \item The nuclear modification factor $R_{AA}=\frac{d\sigma_{AA}/dp_T}{N_{coll}d\sigma_{pp}/dp_T}$, where $N_{coll}$ is the number of initial binary collisions in the AA system, stays almost constant as a function of the centrality in heavy ion collisions at LHC \cite{ALICE:2016flj} whereas it decreases strongly at RHIC energies \cite{PHENIX:2011img}. \item In elementary collisions \J , as well as charm quarks, are produced isotropically in azimuthal direction and show therefore no elliptic flow.
-The $J/\psi$'s observed in experiment show a strong elliptic flow which follows the systematics of the $v_2$ observed for light hadrons \cite{ALICE:2020pvw}.
-This contradicts the idea that the $J/\psi$ traverses the QGP as a color-neutral, weakly interacting object. \end{itemize}
+Among these probes, especially the hidden heavy flavour meson $J/\psi$, composed of a $c$ and a $\bar c$ quark has recently gained a lot of interest.
+This is due to two experimental results, which came as a surprise. \begin{itemize} \item The nuclear modification factor $R_{AA}=\frac{d\sigma_{AA}/dp_T}{N_{coll}d\sigma_{pp}/dp_T}$, where $N_{coll}$ is the number of initial binary collisions in the AA system, stays almost constant as a function of the centrality in heavy ion collisions at LHC \cite{ALICE:2016flj} whereas it decreases strongly at RHIC energies \cite{PHENIX:2011img}. \item In some specific approaches, like for example in the color glass condensate approach, \J as well as charmed mesons are produced in correlation to light flavors mesons.
+This could explain the elliptic flow of $J/\psi$ observed in pp and pA collisions.
+However, such correlations are local in space and do not add coherently in the case of AA collisions, while the $J/\psi$'s observed in experiment show a strong elliptic flow, which follows the systematics of the $v_2$ observed for light hadrons \cite{ALICE:2020pvw}.
+This can only be explained if one assumes that $v_2$ is transferred to the individual charm quarks.
+The observation of a $v_2$ of \J questions the idea that it traverses the QGP as a color-neutral, weakly interacting object. \end{itemize}

 In this paper we study how these observations can be understood and what we can learn from the $J/\psi$ about the properties of the QGP, created in heavy ion collisions.